jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 339 Penalties
-(1) Every person who commits an offence against section 338(1), (1A), or (1B) is liable on conviction,— (a) in the case of a natural person, to imprisonment for a term not exceeding 2 years or a fine not exceeding $300,000:
+(1) Every person who commits an offence against section 338(1), (1A), or (1B) is liable on conviction,— (a) in the case of a natural person, to imprisonment for a term not exceeding 18 months or a fine not exceeding $1,000,000:
-  (b) in the case of a person other than a natural person, to a fine not exceeding $600,000.
+  (b) in the case of a person other than a natural person, to a fine not exceeding $10,000,000.
 (1A) Every person who commits an offence against section 338(1), (1A), or (1B) is also liable on conviction, if the offence is a continuing one, to a fine not exceeding $10,000 for every day or part of a day during which the offence continues.
 (2) Every person who commits an offence against section 338(2) is liable on conviction to a fine not exceeding $10,000, and, if the offence is a continuing one, to a further fine not exceeding $1,000 for every day or part of a day during which the offence continues.
 (3) Every person who commits an offence against section 338(3) is liable on conviction to a fine not exceeding $1,500.